michaelmior/michael.mior.ca/contents/projects/NoSE/index.md

 # Introduction

 NoSE is a system for recommending database schemas for Cassandra applications.
-Our cost-based approach uses a novel integer linear programming formulation to guide the mapping from a simple model of the application workload to a database schema.
+Our cost-based approach uses a novel integer linear programming formulation to guide the mapping from a simple model of the application workload to a database schema

 Our prototype is able to implicitly capture rules of thumb used by expert designers without explicitly encoding the rules.
 Automating the design process allows NoSE to produce efficient schemas and to examine more alternatives than would be possible with a manual rule-based approach.